Which means of transport to use en Bulgarie?

 Only Sofia has the system of electric scooters in free circulation.
 As in France, you must have the app and make payment and connection to the scooter via the app.

-Since 2018 and by court decision, Uber does not exist in Bulgaria because it opened to a lot of work without a license.
+Since 2018 and by court decision, Uber doesn't exist in Bulgaria because it opened up to a lot of unlicensed work.

-So only cabs are allowed to perform private rides.
-You will find them at the exit of train stations and airports, in the special cab lines.
-It is possible to negotiate a fare, but make sure that the distance corresponds to the fare the driver will give you, otherwise there may be an unpleasant surprise when you arrive and when you pay.
+Only cabs are therefore authorized to carry out private rides.
+You'll find them at train station and airport exits, in special cab lanes.
+It's possible to negotiate a fare, but make sure that the distance corresponds to the fare the driver will give you, otherwise you'll be in for a nasty surprise when you arrive and pay.

-Cabs do not yet accept credit cards or only in very rare cases, so think about exchanging money or withdrawing from an ATM before getting in.
+Cabs do not yet accept credit cards, or only in very rare cases, so remember to exchange money or withdraw from an ATM before you get in.

 If you rent a car from the airport, the rental companies' counters are all located at the entrance to terminal 2, which is where you should arrive (in which case a shuttle bus runs every 15-30 minutes between the two terminals), and the cars are located in the fourth basement of the parking lot.